soumikmohianuta/DoodleUINet/README.md

 ## Content

-[data.zip](data.zip)  - Contains 11 thousand drawings from 16 categories separated by folder of their corresponding categories.
+-[data.zip](data.zip)  - Contains 11 thousand drawings from 16 categories separated by folder of their corresponding categories.
-PrepareData.py - This python script helps to separate the data into the test and train category.
+-[PrepareData.py](PrepareData.py) - This python script helps to separate the data into the test and train category.
-StrokeToImage.py - This script file converts the strokes into an image. qlabel.txt - Text file contains categories that are going to be included for training. tfGenerator.py - Script file that converts strokes to tfrecord. (the File format used by TensorFlow) trainModel.py - A script to train an RNN model that uses the tfrecord file.
+-[StrokeToImage.py](StrokeToImage.py) - This script file converts the strokes into an image.
+-[qlabel.txt](qlabel.txt) - Text file contains categories that are going to be included for training.
+-[tfGenerator.py](tfGenerator.py) - Script file that converts strokes to tfrecord. (the File format used by TensorFlow) -[trainModel.py](trainModel.py) - A script to train an RNN model that uses the tfrecord file.

 ## Dependencies